The film’s gritty, mundane agonies come to feel like a series of moral tests with genuinely unpredictable outcomes.

 The piercing supplements manage to contextualize an essential film without smothering it with over-explanation.

-Art cinema was changed and, in some sense, defined by Michelangelo Antonioni’s spatially-oriented filmmaking.
+Art cinema was changed and, in some sense, defined by Antonioni’s spatially oriented filmmaking.

 With Knight of Cups, Terrence Malick achieves the sense of stylistic ossification that many accused his last feature, To the Wonder, of embodying.